comp-phys-marc/qasm-ts/readme.md

 import { parseFile, parseString } from 'qasm-ts';
 ```

-`parseFile` can be called with a file path to a `.qasm` file.
+`parseFile` can be called with a `String` file path to a `.qasm` file.
 It will parse the file and return the abstract syntax tree representation. `parseFile` can also take 3 optional parameters:
-1. `version`: A `number`, `OpenQASMVersion`, or `OpenQASMMajorVersion` to specify whether to use the Qasm 2 or 3 lexer/parser (defaults to version 3).
+1. `version`: A `number`, `OpenQASMVersion`, or `OpenQASMMajorVersion`.
+Specifies whether to use the Qasm 2 or 3 lexer/parser (defaults to version 3).
-2. `verbose`: Whether to return verbose objects that includes an extra key for each node's class name (defaults to `false`).
+2. `verbose`: A `Boolean`.
+Whether to return verbose objects that includes an extra key for each node's class name (defaults to `false`).
-3. `stringify`: Whether to stringify and format the return object (defaults to `false`).
+3. `stringify`: A `Boolean`.
+Whether to stringify and format the return object (defaults to `false`).

 ```ts
 let ast = parseFile("<file-path>");
 ```

-`parseString` should be called with a string of QASM code.
+`parseString` should be called with a `String` of QASM code.
 It will parse the code and return the abstract syntax tree representation. `parseString` also takes the same optional arguments as `parseFile`.

 ```ts
 let ast = parseString("<qasm-string>");